 - Staff Retention

-Since 2005, our OE team has delivered over 140 custom projects within 38 states using tools and processes from the field of Organizational Effectiveness to human services agencies and community partners.
+Since 2005, our OE team has delivered over 140 custom projects within 38 states to human services agencies and community partners.
 For more information on how your organization might begin this work, please reach out to Jen Kerr, Director of OE at APHSA.